aenarete/KiteControllers.jl/README.md

 Discrete controllers for kite power systems.

-This package is part of Julia Kite Power Tools, which consist of the following packages:
+This package is part of Julia Kite Power Tools, which consists of the following packages:
 <p align="center"><img src="./docs/kite_power_tools.png" width="500" /></p>

 ## Installation